 All class teachers are responsible and accountable for the progress and development of all the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
 All teachers are teachers of SEN children and they will regularly work with these children.
 High quality, differentiated teaching for individual pupils is the first step in responding to pupils who have or may have SEN (Stage 1).
+For many children this will take the form of adaptive teaching resources and scaffolding.
 Additional intervention and support cannot compensate for a lack of good quality teaching.
 A pupil will only be identified as SEN if they do not make adequate progress after they have been in receipt of good quality personalised teaching and also been involved in intervention.
 A pupil may also be identified as SEN when an individual shows signs of difficulty in some of the following areas:

-- Acquiring and retaining literacy and numeracy knowledge - Presenting persistent emotional and social difficulties - Has sensory or physical problems - Communication or interaction difficulties.
+- Acquiring and retaining literacy and numeracy knowledge - Presenting persistent emotional and social difficulties - Has sensory or physical processing difficulties - Communication or interaction difficulties.

-After this identification, The school will consider whether to place the pupil at "SEN support" (Stage 2) and, if such an action is taken, notify parents and carers of such a decision.
-SEN support is determined as support that is additional to and different from the curriculum will be provided through planned additional support and provision mapping in a range of ways including:
+After this identification, the school will consider whether to place the pupil at "SEN support" and, if such an action is taken, notify parents and carers of such a decision.
+SEN support is determined as support that is additional to and different from the curriculum and will be provided through planned additional support and provision mapping in a range of ways including: